skip to content

 Teaching

 The MPhil in Egyptology delivers competence and a detailed knowledge of the cultures of ancient Egypt and Nubia, emphasising historical archaeology, landscape and the built environment, material culture, and the language and literature of ancient Egypt.
-All MPhil students in the Department of Archaeology take a Research Skills module and write a dissertation (maximum 15,000 words).
-In addition, students taking the MPhil in Egyptology select either three two-term modules from a list of modules in Egyptology, or two two-term modules selected from a list of modules in Egyptology and one two-term module or two one-term modules from a list of optional modules in the Department of Archaeology chosen in consultation with the supervisor.
+All MPhil students in the Department of Archaeology take a Research Skills module and write a dissertation.
+In addition, students taking the MPhil in Egyptology select further modules from Egyptology and other optional modules in the Department of Archaeology.
+All module choices must have the approval of the module's instructor and the MPhil in Archaeology coordinator.

 Modules on offer may include: